C. (Claudia) Minchilli, PhD

 Ted Meijer Prize 2022 by the KNIR (Royal Netherlands Institute in Rome) - Best dissertation in the Humanities for the PhD thesis: 'Localizing Digital Diasporas: Diasporic Digital Networking among Somali, Romanian and Turkish women in Rome through the lens of social class'

-Minchilli, Claudia and Sandra Ponzanesi (forthcoming).
+Minchilli, Claudia and Sandra Ponzanesi (2023).
 "Digital Media and Migration.
 Reflections from the Southern Margins of Europe" in Kristín Loftsdóttir, Brigitte Hipfl and Sandra Ponzanesi (eds.), Creating Europe from the Margins: Mobility and Racism in Postcolonial Europe.
 London: Routledge.

 Minchilli, Claudia (2021), ‘Localizing diasporic digital media practices: Social stratification and community making among Somali women living in Rome’, Journal of Global Diaspora & Media, 2:1, pp. 73–89, https://doi. org/10.1386/gdm_00015_1